masadlara/ChurnHackathon/README.md

 This repository contains the original code and work submitted by **Lara Masad** as part of the **Deloitte Experience Analytics Hackathon 2023**, where it was awarded **2nd place** among 13 competing teams for model performance and interpretability.

 Please note:
-- This project is the sole intellectual property of Lara Masad.
+- This project is the sole intellectual property of **Lara Masad**.
 - Any reuse, redistribution, or copying of this code is not permitted without prior written consent.

 > Note: This project was originally developed and submitted in **September 2023**.
 > The LICENSE and this updated README were added later to protect the work and clarify authorship.

-For inquiries or educational use, feel free to contact me via [LinkedIn](https://www.linkedin.com/in/laramasad/).
+For inquiries about this project or to request access for educational or collaboration purposes, feel free to contact me via [LinkedIn](https://www.linkedin.com/in/laramasad/) or email.

 ---